 Foxwoods Opens, 1992

-The opening night response and the crowds thereafter had officials thinking of Phase II expansion immediately.
-As a result, construction on the Great Cedar facility began shortly thereafter.
+The opening night response had officials thinking of Phase II expansion immediately.
+As a result, construction on the Great Cedar facility began shortly after.

 Slot Machines and the Connecticut Compact